 Picture

-Pine trees growing in the beach, perhaps washing up from the western undited states?
+Pine trees growing on the beach, perhaps washing up from the western United States?

 Picture

-There is also a stream running from the abandoned village to the beach here which was beautiful.
+There is also a stream running from the abandoned village to the beach here which is beautiful.

 Picture